Food Safety: How to Store and How Long to Keep Leftovers

 leftover vegetables in storage containers

-• Make sure your freezer is set at 0°F and your refrigerator is set at 40°F or below.
+• Make sure your freezer is set at 0 degrees Fahrenheit and your refrigerator is set at 40 degrees Fahrenheit or below.

-• After making a dish, divide out the food you want to store.
+• After making a dish, divide the food you want to store.

-• Cut meat to pieces that can be frozen and reheated safely.
+• Cut meat into pieces that can be frozen and reheated safely.
 Items such as bread can be wrapped tightly in plastic wrap to avoid freezer burn.

 • Divide food into portions you can realistically see you or your family consuming at one given time.

 • It’s also a good idea to label your frozen goods.
-Just write the name of the dish and the date on a piece of tape with a permanent marker.
+Write the name of the dish and the date on a piece of tape with a permanent marker.
 Then you always know what’s in there!

-• Properly portioning leftovers avoids unnecessary reheating and refrigerating of food; changes in temperature and the middle-ground between properly heated and properly chilled — between 40°F (4°C) and 140°F (60°C)— make food susceptible to spoiling and bacteria growth.
-Food should not be left out of the refrigerator more than 2 hours – less than 1 hour if the temperature is above 90°F.
+• Properly portioning leftovers avoids unnecessary reheating and refrigerating of food; changes in temperature and the middle-ground between properly heated and properly chilled — between 40 degrees Fahrenheit (4 degrees Celsius) and 140 degrees Fahrenheit (60 degrees Celsius) — make food susceptible to spoiling and bacteria growth.
+Food should not be left out of the refrigerator for more than two hours — less than one hour if the temperature is above 90 degrees Fahrenheit.

-• Leftovers will keep up to four or five days in the refrigerator and up to six months in the freezer.
+• Leftovers will keep on average three to four days in the refrigerator and up to six months in the freezer.

-• Reheat leftovers thoroughly to a safe internal temperature of 165°F (74°C).
+• Reheat leftovers thoroughly to a safe internal temperature of 165 degrees Fahrenheit (74 degrees Celsius).

 • If you are in doubt about the safety of the food you are about to eat, it is best to throw it away.